Yearbook: The ideal life prep course

 An extra advantage

-Joanna Sowell first got interested in working on the yearbook staff when she was in 8th grade, and then worked on staff all four years of high school at Arrowhead Christian Academy in Redlands, Calif.
+Joanna Sowell first got interested in working on the yearbook staff when she was in 8th grade.
+Then, she worked on staff all four years of high school at Arrowhead Christian Academy in Redlands, Calif.

 Art was one of Sowell’s primary interests, and working on the yearbook allowed her to learn graphic design as she became the Design Editor for Arrowhead’s Wings yearbook.
 After high school, Sowell moved on to study graphic design at the University of Southern California (USC) in Los Angeles where she is currently in her senior year.